sausages-of-the-future/development-environment/README.md

-## Land Registry Development Environment
+## Development Environment

-This repository contains the setup scripts for developers to quickly get up and running with the Land Registry codebase.
+This repository contains the setup scripts for developers to quickly get up and running.
 By bootstrapping their developer environment from these scripts developers will be able to get all of the code repositories, run the unit tests and start the various applications that make up the land registry systems.

 ## Prerequisites